Volunteer for Childline Will you be there when a young person needs you the most?

 Ways you can support Childline

 For over 30 years, Childline has been a place for children to turn - even when it feels like no one else is listening.
-But right now we can only answer 3 out of every 4 contacts from children.
+We aren't able to respond to 1 in 3 children who need our help.
 Will you help us to keep children safe now, and well into the future?

 Be the warm, reassuring voice a child first hears when calling us.